Jessica Lyons: Beyond My Personal Battle with Autoimmune Arthritis and More

 Right now, the things I’m dealing with most are autoimmune arthritis, trigeminal neuralgia (when the veins running to your face kind of short-circuit), and some other ailments that are being lumped under fibromyalgia.
 It seems like one person shouldn’t have so many things going on with them, but the reality is that they’re all interconnected.

 Do you have any techniques you use to deal with stress?

-It wasn’t until I wasn’t quite in the pit of despair that I was able to even put together or see that I needed coping mechanisms.
+It wasn’t until I was quite in the pit of despair that I was able to even put together or see that I needed coping mechanisms.
 I think when you’re so sick and no one around you knows how to deal with it, you can’t see the light at the end of the tunnel.
 You can’t see a way to even get through the tunnel.
 Once I recognized that I was having some mental health issues I started using self-care.
-I started a night time beauty routine and I would set aside a half an hour each night and it was like a meditative thing.
-It was taking care of myself, which I hadn’t been doing for the past year and a half.
+I started a nighttime beauty routine and I would set aside a half hour each night.
+It was like a meditative thing.
+I was taking care of myself, which I hadn’t been doing for the past year and a half.
 I had been focused on taking care of my son who has special needs and I had completely let myself go.